jackdoe/detective/book/week-0.md

  ```

 > See how those pictures have sometimes names attached to them.
 Those are their creators, some pictures are from the 80s, so it is amazing we can still find out who made them.
+You should always attribute the work of an artist.

 So the name 'File' and 'Folder' is used.
 If people were thinking of libraries I guess we would've been using Book for a file and Shelve for Folder?
 Anyway, my point is: all things have names, some of the names are strange and old, so don't worry if they make no sense.